What is GBA+

 While many advances have been made, significant equality gaps remain.
 Today, even women in Canada who work full-time earn on average only 87 cents to every dollar earned by men (Statistics Canada, 2017).
 Women are also more often the victims of domestic and sexual violence.
 They also continue to be under-represented in leadership and executive positions, occupying just 23% of board positions in Canada’s top 500 corporations (Canadian Board Diversity Council 2017 Report Card).
 The gap is even larger for women with particular intersecting identify factors, such as transwomen and women with a disability.

-2. Myth: GBA+ only applies to women’s issues – it is advocacy for women.
+2. Myth: GBA+ only applies to women’s issues, it is advocacy for women.

 GBA+ is not advocacy.
 It is an analytical process designed to help us ask questions, challenge assumptions and identify potential impacts, taking into account the diversity of Canadians.

 In addition to sex and gender, GBA+ considers all identity factors, such as race, ethnicity, religion, age and mental and physical disability.
-Once an issue has undergone the GBA+ process, gender may emerge as the most important factor, while in other cases it might be any or a combination of factors that influence a person’s experience of a government policy, program or initiative.
+Once an issue has undergone the GBA+ process, gender may emerge as the most important factor, while in other cases it might be any or a combination of factors and their intersection that influence a person’s experience of a government policy, program or initiative.

 3. Myth: GBA+ only applies to the “social” sectors.